-For years we have been taking care of dogs and cats that have no one and need help in Romania, a country where animals have no lobby.
+For years and years we are taking care of dogs and cats that have no one and need help in Romania, a country where animals have no lobby.

-Our private refuge currently has over 300 dogs and around 50 cats looking for a home for life.
+In our private sanctuary we currently have over 350 dogs and about 30 cats looking for a home for life.

-In killing shelters, the deadline often expires after 14 days and the dogs are cruelly killed.
+In kill shelters, the time limit often expires after 14 days and the dogs are cruelly killed.

-In the public shelters, the dogs - caught by dog catchers with a painful lanyard - are locked up with hundreds of other dogs, they never come out, are insufficiently cared for, fed or cleaned.
-This causes biting among the animals, which often lead to death.
+In public shelters, the dogs - caught by dog catchers with a painful snare - are locked up with sometimes hundreds of other dogs, never come out, are inadequately cared for, fed or cleaned.
+This leads to bites among the animals, which are often fatal.

-In addition to this, there are countless stray dogs that we feed so that they are at least less hungry now and then.
-By participating in neutering projects, we try to encourage the population to neuter their dogs in order to reduce new puppies and new animal misery a little.
+On top of all this, there are countless street dogs that we feed so that they are at least less hungry from time to time.
+By participating in neutering projects, we try to encourage the population to neuter their dogs and cats in order to reduce new offspring and animal misery a little.

 Hope for Future is our motto, we hope to be able to offer a better future for the animals.
-But for that we need your support!
+But for this we need your support!

 A life only for the animals.
 24 hours a day - 365 days.